claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 I wrote these over the course of 2025 and am fairly proud of what I’ve written.
 Once finished this will be my first piece of writing that I will make available for others to read.

 ### <u>Daylight By A Thousand Stars</u>
-An existentialist fantasy novel that I started in high school.
+An Existentialist Fantasy novel that I started in high school.
 Will I ever actually publish it?
 …Maybe.

 ### <u>The Aspirations of Apollo Carver</u>
-[no content yet]
+Another novel, thematically Moralistic.
+The story centers on the life of a man who aspires to be the best that he can be despite a series of deeply harrowing life events.

 ### <u>Assorted Poetry</u>
 [no content yet]